jibbex/react-liquid-glass/README.md

 - `src/demo` – bundled playground showcasing the component in action.
 - `src/__tests__` – Vitest unit tests covering the component contract.
 - `vitest.setup.ts` – shared testing utilities.

-## Next steps

-Replace the placeholder styling in `src/styles.css` with your production liquid glass effect.
-The component already exposes the core CSS variables and data attributes you'll need to hook in bespoke shaders, WebGL canvases, or animated gradients.